The Last Voyage of the Starship Enterprise: Plot synopsis

 The sensors of the starship USS Enterprise pick up a strange alien spacecraft following it in hot pursuit.
-Mr. Spock, played by Chevy Chase, identifies it as a 1968 Chrysler Imperial with a tinted windshield and retractable headlights.
-The automobile is registered to NBC, a company that, according to Spock, used to make cookies.
+Spock, played by Chevy Chase, identifies it as a 1968 Chrysler Imperial with a tinted windshield and retractable headlights.
+The automobile is registered to NBC, a company that, according to the ship computer, may have previously made cookies.

-Captain Kirk, played by John Belushi, orders the ship to outrun the strange craft.
-Unable to do so, he orders phasers and photon torpedoes to destroy the craft.
-Unfortunately, all of the ship's equipment fails for no reason and the Enterprise's systems break down.
+Captain Kirk, played by John Belushi, orders evasive maneuvers to outrun the strange craft.
+Unable to do so, he declares "Red Alert" and orders the firing of phasers and photon torpedoes to destroy the craft.
+Unfortunately, all of the ship's equipment fails for no reason and the Enterprise's systems rapidly break down.
 Suddenly, Dr. Leonard McCoy, played by Dan Aykroyd, runs onto the bridge saying that the aliens are on the ship.
-He says they did not beam aboard, but merely walked out from behind the curtains.
+He says they did not beam aboard but merely "walked out from behind the curtains".

 It turns out that the aliens are NBC executive Herb Goodman, played by Elliott Gould, and his associate Curtis, played by Garrett Morris.
 They announce that the Star Trek series has been cancelled.
-Captain Kirk orders the crew to fire their hand phasers at the aliens but nothing happens.
-Mr. Spock assumes that the aliens have a type of weapons de-activator and tries to employ his famous Vulcan nerve pinch on him, but that does not work either.
-The executive confiscates Mr. Spock's pointed ears.
+Kirk and his officers discharge their phasers at Goodman, but nothing happens.
+Spock declares that the "alien" must have a "weapons de-activator" and tries to employ his famous Vulcan nerve pinch on him, but that does not work either.
+The executive, unfazed by the actors refusing to break character, pulls Spock's ears off and throws them away.
 Spock then mind-melds with Goodman only to discover that, as he describes it, "It was all dark and empty in there, and there were little mice in the corners.
 I kept bumping my head on the ceiling...!"
 Whereupon Kirk slaps him back to his senses.

 Other NBC executives and staff show up and dismantle the Enterprise set.
+The other crew members accept the cancellation and leave, but Shatner and Nimoy try to hang on to their Star Trek personae as Kirk and Spock.
+However, Nimoy is eventually reduced to a sobbing, nervous wreck, and is carried off the set by Curtis.
+Shatner remains defiantly in the Captain's chair, as Goodman mentions to Shatner that he got a phone call from a margarine company.

-Other crew members accept the cancellation, but Shatner and Nimoy try to hang on to their Star Trek personae as Kirk and Spock.
-However, Nimoy is eventually reduced to a sobbing, nervous wreck, and is carried off the set.
-Shatner remains defiantly in the Captain's chair, as Herb Goodman mentions to Shatner he got a phone call from a margarine company.
 Finally, the set is completely dismantled, and still in his chair, Shatner, as Captain Kirk, makes a final entry into his log recalling his previous three years of space exploration, concluding: "And except for one television network, we have found intelligence everywhere in the galaxy."
 Raising his hand in the Vulcan salute, he goes on, "Live long and prosper".
 Then he brings his fingers together, his hand still raised, and adds, "Promise".